-7. Central heating a.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-WET ELECTRIC HEATING If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-UNSURE C. Do you have a maintenance contract for the central heating system?
-Yos / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yos / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+- 7 Central Heating а Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom) Yes If you have answered yes or partial - what kind of central heating is there?
+Electric Storage If you have answered yes, please answer the three questions below: b When was your central heating system or partial central heating system installed? (approx date) When flat was built 1967 c Do you have a maintenance contract for the central heating system?
+No 1 δ.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No

+If you have answered yes, please give details of the company with which you have a maintenance contract: d When was your maintenance agreement last renewed?
+Month 8 Energy Performance Certificate

+Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+No If you have answered yes, is the damage the subject of any outstanding insurance claim?
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+No If you have answered yes, is the damage the subject of any outstand insurance claim? < ding Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, is the damage the subject of any outstand